Universal Display Corporation: Flexible displays

 Universal Display's Sid Rosenblatt talking about the future of OLED technology was quoted as saying: "Samsung is going to introduce flexible screens, but the flexible plastic substrates are difficult to manufacture.
 Plastic is porous and oxygen with moisture causes OLEDs to degrade.
 [However]...These kind of displays are unbreakable, flexible on stainless steel foil.
 It would result in a thinner device because you don’t have the pieces of glass.
 It could conform around the sides, so you can show information on the sides.
 It would be lighter.
 So you can either make it smaller or thinner or you can make a larger battery so that it lasts longer.
 The challenges are encapsulation, so you need an encapsulation process.
 The temperature is too high to deposit them directly to the plastic, so they do is they literally deposit them on glass."
-Further SID Rosenblatt thinks that flexible OLEDs will be initially a niche market for the high end.
+Further, Sid Rosenblatt thinks that flexible OLEDs will be initially a niche market for the high end.

 iSuppli, a market research firm, sees the flexible OLED display market growing significantly from 2013 to 2020.
 Their estimates are from a market value of $21 million in 2013 to $100 million in 2014 and reaching $12 billion by 2020.
 IHS says this will bring about "unprecedented change(s) in flat displays".
 Both LG and Samsung believe that flexible displays will make up as much as 40% of the Smartphone maker by 2018.

 At the Flextech Conference in Phoenix, Arizona, Plastic Logic and Novaled demonstrated a new, really bendable, and completely organic AMOLED display.
 OLED News said: "This is a very important technological advance.
 For the first time we have an entirely plastic AMOLED with backplane electronics manufactured in a special low temperature process.
 The industrial techniques applied open up real prospects of mass producing these displays at a very competitive unit cost."
 Plastic Logic CEO, Indro Mukerjee, spoke of 2014 as the year when wearable technology is going to really take off.
 He described the advance that has been made in the following: "Flexible electronics is a reality, already proven through the development and manufacture of plastic, bendable displays and sensors.
 For the first time a fully organic, plastic, flexible AMOLED demonstration has been achieved with a real industrial fabrication process.
 This marks the start of a revolution in wearable products, the next frontier in consumer."

-Apple

-Apple began using OLED panels in its watches in 2015 and in its laptops in 2016 with the introduction of an OLED touchbar to the MacBook Pro.
-In 2017, Apple announced the introduction of their tenth anniversary iPhone X with their own optimized OLED display licensed from Universal Display Corporation.All subsequent iPhones have had OLED displays.